mattermost/mattermost-developer-documentation/site/content/blog/2019-01-20-submitting-great-prs.md

 ### 1) Review your own code first.

-You be the one to catch styling issues.
-You be the one to ask, "does this variable name make any sense?"
-You be the one to identify problem areas and points of confusion.
-You be the first reviewer.
+Be the one to catch styling issues.
+Be the one to ask, "does this variable name make any sense?"
+Be the one to identify problem areas and points of confusion.
+Be the first reviewer.

 Now, not everything deserves to be fixed in every pull request.
 I love to refactor code, but there's a time and a place and fixing a one-line bug isn't usually the time to fix a multi-file, variable naming issue.
 This leads to my second point: